denkspuren/BitboardC4/BitboardDesign.md

 2. `bitboard[counter & 1]` gets us the bitboard of the party (either `X` or `O`) on turn.
 The bit `move` is simply set on the corresponding bitboard. `bitboard[counter & 1] ^= move;` is a shortcut for `bitboard[counter & 1] = bitboard[counter & 1] ^ move;`.
 3. Store the column `col` in the history of `moves`, afterwards (because `++` is again in postfix position) increment the `counter`.

+Even if you are not into the details of a programming language (which makes it three lines of code instead of, say, five), you should get the idea of what's going on.

 ### Undo Move

 Method `undoMove` basically reverses the steps done in `makeMove`.
 See yourself: